-These preferences are OU specific and affect only the records found within the OU selected.
-This makes each OU semi-autonomous, as these settings allow it to govern itself.
+These preferences are OU specific and affect only the records or processes found within the OU selected.
+This makes each OU semi-autonomous and it can be customised to each department’s requirements.

 This section allows selecting who should be informed when an external change control request is submitted to their OU.
 It also allows defining a list of users who will be tasked with performing the triage of the incoming request.
 Once one of the users completes the triage, the tasks become invalid for the rest of the triage team.